 The Humane Society of Utah is dedicated to the elimination of pain, fear, and suffering in all animals.
 Our goal is to keep pets and people together, bring them together, and help move each animal to their most appropriate outcome as quickly as possible.

-The Humane Society of Utah is the largest open-admission animal welfare organization in the state.
-We welcome any companion animal that can legally be admitted and work to find each pet a new loving home.
+Founded in 1960, the Humane Society of Utah is the largest open-admission animal welfare organization in the state.
+We welcome any companion animal that can be legally admitted and work to find each animal in our care a loving home.